ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.6.6 ***
+- FIX: Fixed STM32F0xx ADC driver enforces continuous mode (bug #528).
+       Note, this bug enforced a change, now the bit ADC_CFGR1_CONT must be manually specified in the cfgr1 field of the ADCConversionGroup structure when applicable.
 - FIX: Fixed STM32F30x ADC driver enforces continuous mode (bug #527).
        Note, this bug enforced a change, now the bit ADC_CFGR_CONT must be manually specified in the cfgr field of the ADCConversionGroup